cloudmesh/cloudmesh-openapi/README.md

 ## Installation

-Make sure that cloudmesh is properly installed on your machine and you have mongodb setup to work with cloudmesh.
+Make sure that `cloudmesh` is properly installed on your machine and you have mongodb setup to work with cloudmesh.

+D
-More details to setting up mongo can be found in the
+More details to setting up `mongo` can be found in the

 * [Cloudmesh Manual](https://cloudmesh.github.io/cloudmesh-manual/installation/install.html)